backupbrew/switchbrew/SVC.md

 **0xf601:** Port remote dead.
 One of the sessions has been closed.
 HandleIndex is set appropriately.

+## svcCreateJitMemory

+Takes an address range with backing memory to create the JIT memory object.

+The memory is initially memset to 0xFF after being locked.

+## svcMapJitMemory

+Maps the backing memory for a JIT memory object into the current process.

+If operation is JitMapOperation\_MapOwner, permission must be RW-.

+If operation is JitMapOperation\_MapSlave, permission must be R-- or R-X.

+This allows one "secure JIT" process to map the memory as RW-, and the other "slave" process to map it R-X.

 ## svcReadWriteRegister

 <div style="display: inline-block;">